taiyoo/vri-ai-assistant/docs/migration/V1_TO_V2.md

 ### Steps for users of v1.2 or earlier

 1. **Backup your existing document bucket (optional but recommended).** If your system is already in operation, we strongly recommend this step.
-Back up the bucket named `bedrockchatstack-documentbucketxxxx-yyyy`.
+Back up the bucket named `BedrockAIAssistantstack-documentbucketxxxx-yyyy`.
 For example, we can use [AWS Backup](https://docs.aws.amazon.com/aws-backup/latest/devguide/s3-backups.html).

 2. **Update to v1.4**: Fetch the latest v1.4 tag, modify `cdk.json`, and deploy.
 Follow these steps: